karttur/geoimagine/_posts/2018/2018-10-15-setup-dblink.markdown

 # Prerequisites

-To follow this post you must have the complete Spatial Data Integrated Development Environment (SPIDE) installed as described in the post [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
+To follow this post you must have the complete Spatial Data Integrated Development Environment (SPIDE) installed as described in the blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
 You must also have setup Karttur's GeoImagine Framework, either by [importing](../blog-import-project-eclipse/) or by [copying (drag and drop)](../setup-copy-project-eclipse/).

 # Connect Python and PostgreSQL